-Cryptocurrency facts takes a simplified look at digital currency like bitcoin to help everyone understand what it is, how it works, and its implications.
+Cryptocurrency facts takes a simplified look at digital currencies like Bitcoin to help explain what cryptocurrency is, how it works, and its implications.
 On this site, we cover everything you need to know about:

 - Cryptocurrency basics and the history of digital currencies / digital assets

 - Types of cryptocurrencies like Bitcoin, Ethereum, BNB, Solona, Ripple, and stablecoins.

-- Cryptocurrency mining (including a guide to mining in 30 minutes or less)
+- Cryptocurrency mining (including a guide to mining Litecoin in 30 minutes or less)

-- Expert tips for seasoned cryptocurrency miners and users
+- Tips for seasoned cryptocurrency miners, users, investors, and traders

-- And generally everything the average person would want to know about digital currency
+- And generally, everything the average person would want to know about digital currency / digital assets.

 What is Cryptocurrency?

-As of 2015, cryptocurrency has been used as a decentralized alternative to traditional fiat currencies (which are usually backed by some central government) such as the US dollar (USD).
+As of 2023, cryptocurrency has been used as a decentralized alternative to traditional fiat currencies (which are usually backed by some central government), such as the US dollar (USD).
 Meanwhile, cryptocurrency technology, including smart contracts and blockchain, has been used for a number of other purposes, like apps, cloud computing, and more.